AbhishekNagpal/Assignment_Planet/README.md

 # Assignment_Planet

 ASSUMPTIONS
 1. There Exists some Initial Population in the planet to proceed life(Panspermia Theory).
-In this we taken 10.
+In this we taken 50.
-1. The planet has a limited amount of resources (food, water, shelter) that are evenly distributed , also with some regeneration rate.
 2. Living organisms can move around the planet and interact with each other.
 3. Living organisms can reproduce and create offspring.
 4. Living organisms have a certain lifespan and die of old age.